SteveBronder/ideas/yae.md

 ```

 5. **User-extensible engines and intrinsics**
-   - You can specialize `CpuEngine<MyCPU>` or overload `yae` for your microarchitecture.
+   - You can specialize `CpuEngine<MyCPU>` or overload `yae` for your architecture.
 A helper can auto-generate your CPU’s cache sizes and instruction sets for you.

 6. **Smart memory reuse**
    - Temporaries get moved and reused in place when safe: